irusha/cs50fp/readme.md

 #### The allowed keys are listed below
 * file - Includes single or multiple video files that is needed to be uploaded
 * labels - The labels that is needed to be set for the currently uploading files.
+* name - This will allow the user to use a custom name for the video.
+(Not applicable for bulk uploading)

 > The user can set multiple labels for the files by repeating label parameter in the request body
 >